syjn99/ream/book/cli/ream/lean_node.md

           Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network --bootnodes <BOOTNODES>
           One or more comma-delimited base64-encoded ENR's of peers to initially connect to.
 Use 'default' to use the default bootnodes for the network.
 Use 'none' to disable bootnodes. [default: default]
+      --validator-registry-path <VALIDATOR_REGISTRY_PATH>
+          The path to the validator registry
       --socket-address <SOCKET_ADDRESS>
           Set P2P socket address [default: 0.0.0.0]
       --socket-port <SOCKET_PORT>